gundizalv/Arche/README.md

 &nbsp;    **cd /usr/bin**
 &nbsp;    **sudo cp -s /home/???/???/arche_1.0.1/bin/arche.sh ./**

+**ATTENTION!
+If something fails, you should check that all the requirements are working, and repeat the installation process from the begining (arche_X.X.X.tar file)**.

 ## Running Arche

 ### BlastP annotation of a bacterial genome, using 20 threads and 40 GB of memory: